LNicholsonDev/Portfolio/README.md

 Below you will find a collection of my work - Python projects, ML models, statistical analyses, SQL, database development, and other fun stuff.

 I am happy to connect with potential employers and collaborators who share my passions.
-Please feel welcome to message me with any comments or questions.
+Please feel welcome to message me with comments or questions.

 Thanks for visiting!